 Photo d'un homme essayant de déchirer un jean Bolid'ster

 ARMALITH® has been woven for more than 17 years and is constantly evolving and improving.
-In 2015, a new version of Armalith®... code name "Armalith® 2.0" was released from the ROYOTEC weaving mill in Valencia.
-Our entire range of BOLID'STER jeans and jackets is now made from this Armalith® 2.0.
+In 2015, a new version of Armalith®, codenamed "Armalith® 2.0", was released from the ROYOTEC weaving mill in Valencia.
+Our entire range of BOLID'STER jeans and jackets is now made from Armalith® 2.0.

 Photo d'un homme essayant de déchirer un jean Bolid'ster Photo d'un homme essayant de déchirer un jean Bolid'ster